Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-Finally, Figure \ref{fig:dens55} includes the density estimates (posterior predictive density) as point (posterior mean) and $95\%$ credible intervals (CI).
+Figure \ref{fig:dens} includes the density estimates (posterior predictive density) as point (posterior mean) and $95\%$ credible intervals (CI).
 Our density estimate (solid line) closely follows the true density (dashed line) as well as the shape of the histogram of the data.
+When modelling heavy tail data, interest is on the tails.
+In Figure \ref{fig:lsurvs} we include a graph of the survival function $S(x)$ for large $x$ on a logarithmic scale.
+The estimated tail and the true tail are almost indistinguishable.